 If you noticed your Covenant Eyes app having problems shortly after an update to the Android operating system, simply uninstall and reinstall the Covenant Eyes app.
 This works for many apps, not just for Covenant Eyes.
 (You must have Android 6, or higher, in order to use the Covenant Eyes app.)
 After reinstalling Covenant Eyes, you will need to follow the steps to exclude the app from the battery optimizer.

 It is unlikely that an antivirus app will cause the Covenant Eyes app to stop working.
 But, in a very small handful of cases, uninstalling and reinstalling the Covenant Eyes app resolved the issue and both apps were working normally again.
+If after trying all other steps the Covenant Eyes app is still crashing, attempt removing both the antivirus and our app, then reinstall Covenant Eyes.
+If the issue resolves after removing the antivirus, you may be one of the few whose antivirus is not compatible with Covenant Eyes.

 Blue light filter